ich-kirich/Clean-Code-S1E1/readme.md

-It is a task from Rsschool stage 1
+# It is a final project from Rs school stage1
+### This is a project to practice clean and readable code skills